- Modern classic good looks

 - Hugely powerful engine

-- King Of The Road feeling
+- King of the Road feeling

 - Massive price tag

-- (Likely) poor gas mileage
+- Unspectacular gas mileage

 - Huge size

 The 2015 Rolls-Royce Wraith is the most powerful car in the brand's storied history, but it offers the same level of luxury and grace as every other model in the Rolls lineup.

 The 2015 Rolls-Royce Wraith blends old-world luxury and modern technology in a way that other ultra-lux brands are arguably still struggling with, a bit.
 Like any recent vehicle wearing a Spirit of Ecstasy mascot, the Wraith pampers and delights its owners, and shows utter disregard to the many cows whose hides grace its interior, the fate of the atmosphere, and the little matter of a buyer's wallet.

 As always, if you have to ask, you can't afford it.

 At first glance, the Wraith presents like any other modern Rolls-Royce.
 Its tall, upright nose carries a large rectangular grille, flanked by rectangular headlights, and a relatively simple facade otherwise.
 In profile, it gets much more interesting, with a long, gently sloped fastback profile, smooth slab sides, and a bluff, neatly sculpted tail.
 The Wraith almost gives the impression of being compact and sporty until you appreciate its scale: the Wraith is 17 feet, 3 inches long, 4 feet 11 inches tall, and weighs 5,203 pounds.